creacore-team/cordova-plugin-calllog/ionic/README.md

 Just copy this call-log folder to your node_modules/@ionic-native

-(a pull-request to official repository has submited for auto integration)
+(a pull-request to official repository has been submited for auto integration)